kuanJoy/pandas-table-calculations/README.md

     B downgraded from (1/3 to 28%);
     C upgraded from (1/3 to 57%)
     So even if countries A and B kept a good level, country C showed even more outstanding growth than A and B.
 2. Mathematical expectation formula inspired me to multiply fractions (trade, investment) by certain weighting coefficients, after that they were summed into one value.
-But the most main focus is the percentage structure of outputed value, not just one number.
+But the most main focus is the percentage structure of outputed value, not just one number. (shown in pics/1_final_index and df_index columns - especially decade_1 and decade_2)

 Dataset link: https://docs.google.com/spreadsheets/d/1eD4JKBmUovQHFA-oWWbfAxs4Ai4j5AS5/edit?usp=sharing&ouid=105518727383442622983&rtpof=true&sd=true